 Having been vaccinated might protect you from getting Long COVID, and there are some reports of patients with symptom improvement after a vaccine booster.
 However, the actual role of vaccines in Long COVID remains unclear

-Currently, there is known medication that treats Long COVID, though research is underway.
+Currently, there is no known medication that treats Long COVID, though research is underway.
 The good news is that based on our current understanding of how the symptoms of Long COVID develop, prior research on other post-infectious related syndromes, and the latest research on COVID treatments; there are treatments available today that can dramatically improve symptoms from Long COVID.

 While traditional medicine appears to have few options for Long COVID patients, integrative medicine and functional medicine approaches have been showing promise.
 Functional medicine utilizes an individualized, patient-centered, science-based approach that identifies the underlying causes of diseases and promotes optimal wellness.
-By looking at underlying causes of Long COVID, which includes inflammation, the body’s stress response, and cellular energy production; this wholistic approach can treat the multiple symptoms of Long COVID all at once.
+By looking at underlying causes of Long COVID, which include inflammation, the body’s stress response, and cellular energy production; this wholistic approach can treat the multiple symptoms of Long COVID all at once.
 In addition, more often than not, a functional medicine approach uses natural treatments such as diet, vitamins, herbs, and supplements; relying on prescription medications only when necessary.